Auvergne-Rhône-Alpes

 The region covers an area of 69711 km2, making it the third largest in metropolitan France; it had a population of 7,994,459 in 2018, second to Île-de-France.
-It consists of twelve departments and one territorial collectivity (Lyon Metropolis) with Lyon as the prefecture.
+It consists of twelve departments and one collectivity with particular status (the Metropolis of Lyon) with Lyon as the prefecture.

-This new region combines diverse geographical, sociological, economic and cultural regions, which was already true of Rhône-Alpes, as well as Auvergne, to a lesser extent.
-While the old Rhône-Alpes and Auvergne regions each enjoyed a unity defined by axes of communication and the pull of their respective metropoles, the new combination is heterogeneous; it sustained lively opposition from some local officials after its creation.
+This region combines diverse geographical, sociological, economic, and cultural areas, which was already true of Rhône-Alpes, as well as Auvergne, to a lesser extent.
+While the old Rhône-Alpes and Auvergne regions each enjoyed a unity defined by axes of communication and the pull of their respective metropolitan areas, the new combination is heterogeneous; it sustained lively opposition from some local officials after its creation.